 And I always encourage people to travel solo, at least once in their lifetime, because I’ve learned that such an experience educates us more than a job, a school can ever do.
 We learn to be humble.
 And to be stronger.
 To be self-reliant.
 And being positive, even in the toughest conditions.
 We meet people from different backgrounds, who help us expand our horizon, and see things more clearly.
 We learn about finding solutions to our fears.

-Sure being on your own, in a new land, we do not know about, takes a lot of courage.
-But while different people give different excuses for the reasons, I think the fear of the unknown is really what holds them back.
+Sure being on your own, in a new land you do not know about, takes a lot of courage.
+But while different people give different excuses for not travelling solo, I think it’s the fear of the unknown what really holds them back.
 But looking at these fears logically, they have no substance:

 You Aren’t The First Person To Be Traveling Solo